Read This First: What Should We Play?

 Author: Larry Cohen

 Date of publish: 01/02/2002

 I am a staunch advocate of "less is more."
 My observation is that at every level of the game, players are using too many conventions.
 Too often I see players (from beginner to world champion) misusing or forgetting their methods.
 Everyone would benefit if they would just KISS.
-(Keep It Simple, Stupid).
+(Keep It Simple, Sweetheart).
 Don't spend all of your time learning new conventions instead of working on your play.

 If I had to choose just 4 conventions, this would be my list:

 4. Jacoby transfers

 If you forced me to choose 4 more, this would be the next group: